redis/redis-doc/commands/info.md

 *   `lazyfree_pending_objects`: The number of objects waiting to be freed (as a result of calling `UNLINK`, or `FLUSHDB` and `FLUSHALL` with the **ASYNC** option)
+*   `lazyfreed_objects`: The number of objects that have been lazy freed since redis was started.

 Ideally, the `used_memory_rss` value should be only slightly higher than `used_memory`.